 CONFIDENTIAL ABORTION CONSULTATION – NO COST TO YOU

 At your appointment, you will be provided a lab-quality pregnancy test first.
 If positive, you will be offered an ultrasound.
 A free ultrasound can confirm a viable pregnancy and estimate how far along in pregnancy you are.
 If you are considering abortion, an ultrasound will provide important information that will tell you more about your options.
 Abortion costs vary depending on how far along you are and the abortion procedure that you receive.
 Speak with our staff today about our ultrasound services.

-Late abortions (procedures performed after 20 weeks of pregnancy) are currently banned in Texas, but exceptions are made in cases where the pregnancy is putting the mother’s life or health at severe risk, or in situations where a lethal fetal anomaly occurs.
+Late abortions (abortions performed after 20 weeks of pregnancy) are currently banned in Texas, but exceptions are made in cases where the pregnancy is putting the mother’s life or health at severe risk.